kshulgina/codetta/README.md

 the README for [Codetta v1.0](https://github.com/kshulgina/codetta/releases/tag/v1.0).

-If you encounter any problems in the installation or usage of Codetta, please leave a Github issue or email me at shulgina@g.harvard.edu!
+If you encounter any problems in the installation or usage of Codetta, please leave a Github issue or email me at shulgina@g.harvard.edu

 ## Download and setup